mystist/mystist.github.com/thoughts.md

 ---
 layout: template
 title: 思考
-text: Be the mind hacker.
+text: Be the mind hacker
 ---

 <ul>